Dutch hip-hop: 2000s

 From 2015 to 2020, rapper Lil' Kleine had three straight top-1 albums, out of four that charted for over a year.

 2010s

-Social acceptance of rap / hip hop in the Netherlands was perhaps epitomized, when artist Typhoon performed for the Dutch royal family twice – both in 2013 and in 2016.
+Social acceptance of hip-hop in the Netherlands was perhaps epitomized when artist Typhoon performed for the Dutch royal family twice – both in 2013 and in 2016.

 In 2015, a self-titled "New Wave" generation of 'social media' (em)powered artists broke through with their eponymous New Wave album, as a temporary collaboration, including Bokoesam, D-Double, Jonna Fraser, Lil' Kleine, Ronnie Flex, and SFB.